DuckTron/openvideo/README.md

 <div align="center">

-A high-performance video rendering and processing library for the web, built with WebCodecs and PixiJS.
+An AI-native video editing platform with browser-based 4K rendering, semantic search, and an intuitive API for building next-generation video applications.

 <p align="center">
     <a href="https://openvideo.dev/">OpenVideo</a>